Demographics of Latvia: Religion

 In the Eurobarometer Poll 2010, 38% of Latvian citizens responded that "they believe there is a God", while 48% answered that "they believe there is some sort of spirit or life force" and 11% stated that "they do not believe there is any sort of spirit, God, or life force".

 Lutheranism was more prominent before the Soviet occupation, when it was a majority religion of ~60% due to strong historical links with the Nordic countries and influence of the Hansa, and Germany in general.
 Since then, Lutheranism has declined to a slightly greater extent than Roman Catholicism in all three Baltic states.
 The Evangelical Lutheran Church, with an estimated 600,000 members in 1956, was affected most adversely.
 An internal document of 18 March 1987, near the end of communist rule, spoke of an active membership that had shrunk to only 25,000 in Latvia, but the faith has since experienced a revival.
 Moreover, modern Evangelical Protestant denominations are spreading worldwide, including Latvia.
 The country's Orthodox Christians belong to the Latvian Orthodox Church, a semi-autonomous body within the Russian Orthodox Church.
 In 2011, there were 416 Jews and 319 Muslims living in Latvia.

 There are more than 600 Latvian neopagans, Dievturi, whose religion is based on Latvian mythology.
 About 21% of the total population is not affiliated with a specific religion.

+Depopulation

+Latvia is one of the most depopulating countries in the world, losing about 20,000 people every year.
+Between 1990 and 2024, Latvia's population decreased by 780,000 people, from 2.66 million to 1.88 million, or 30%, and continues to decline.
+Over the next thirty years Latvia will lose another 23.5% as a result of continued depopulation.

+According to OECD estimates, the causes of depopulation are very high emigration, especially of national minorities, high consumption of alcohol and tobacco, low quality of health care and their concentration in large cities, and demographic transition.

+By 2045, Latvia's population is projected to be 1.5 million, and by 2060 it is expected to be smaller than Estonia's population.
+By 2100, Latvia's population is expected to fall to just 1.16 million.